 E-mail Accounts: All students are required to have e-mail addresses, and e-mail will be used extensively for communication with the course tutors, and for submitting the homework assignments.
 Your e-mail headers and mailing list subscription information must clearly display your name.
 Do not use an alias instead.

-Class mailing list: It is an absolute requirement of this class to join the class mailing list. all important annoucements will be sent to the class mailing list
+Class mailing list: It is an absolute requirement of this class to join the class mailing list.
+All important annoucements will be sent to the class mailing list.

 E-tutors and Computer Assignments: Our class has been assigned an e-tutor.
-The e-tutors are upper-level undergraduate students with exceptional academic records.
+E-tutors are upper-level undergraduate students with exceptional academic records.
 They are available by e-mail to help you with questions about the computer assignments, to evaluate your submissions, and to steer you in the right direction when help is needed.
 Five or six programming assignments will be given.
 Solutions must be submitted by e-mail, on or before the due date.
 Your e-tutor will send you an e-mail giving a numerical grade for your program.
 The e-tutor will run the final program on various inputs, so it is important that the program work correctly for any choice of input.

 Remember that although the e-tutor is there to help you, she is also helping many other students, so limit your e-mail communication to a reasonable amount.
-If you are have much difficulty with the programs, you should ask your instructor for assistance.
+If you are have much difficulty with the programs, you should ask your instructor and/or TA for assistance.

 Students who spend little time on the homework invariably do poorly on exams and end up with a poor final grade.